 4: Move files to another folder based on modification time

-Let’s say we want to move the files which are not modified in the last 3 days to another folder(D:\archiveDir).
+Let’s say we want to move the files which are not modified 3 days ago to another folder(D:\archiveDir).
 The command for this would be as below

 forfiles /S /D -3 /C "cmd /c move @file D;\archiveDir"